 When your child’s tooth takes a hard knock

-If the baby tooth has fallen out, just put it under the pillow for the Tooth Fairy to retrieve.
-Losing one or more front baby teeth may give the child a temporary lisp, but no permanent effect on speech development – or on eating – will result.
+There is no cause for alarm.
+Losing one or more front baby teeth may give your child a temporary lisp, but no permanent effect on speech development or eating will result.

 The oral health information on this website is intended for educational purposes only.
 You should always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.